-The following Local Government guidance note Produced in partnership with Tim Spencer-Lane provides comprehensive and up to date legal information covering:
+The following Local Government guidance note Produced in partnership with Tim Spencer-Lane and Neil Grant of Gordon's Solicitors provides comprehensive and up to date legal information covering:

 This Practice Note sets out the role, powers and functions of the Care Quality Commission (CQC).

-The CQC is a non-departmental statutory body, sponsored by the Department of Health, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHa 1983).
+The CQC is a non-departmental statutory body, sponsored by the Department of Health and Social Care, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983).

 The CQC was established by the Health and Social Care Act 2008 (HSCA 2008) and came into force in 2009.
-This dissolved and merged the functions of the Commission for Healthcare Audit and Inspection, the Commission for Social Care Inspection and the Mental Health Act Commission into a single health and social care regulatory body.
+This dissolved and merged the functions of the Commission for Healthcare Audit and Inspection (which was popularly known as the Healthcare Commission), the Commission for Social Care Inspection and the Mental Health Act Commission into a single health and social care regulatory body.

 The CQC’s main objective 'is to protect and promote the health, safety and welfare of people who use health and social care services'.
 Its remit includes both the NHS and local authorities, as well as independent providers of health and social care.

-The CQC’s is required to perform its functions for the general purpose of encouraging:
+The CQC is required to perform its functions for the general purpose of encouraging:

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.